jewettaij/jacobi_pd/README.md

 #### The main feature of this repository is it's [license](LICENSE.md).

-Amazingly, as of 2020-1-01, no public-domain
+Amazingly, as of 2020-1-01, no *public-domain*
 C++ code exists for matrix diagonalization.
 Other C++ libraries such as Eigen or GSL use somewhat more restrictive licenses.

-(In my case, those license prevented me from contributing my own code to other open-source projects.
+*(In the past, those licenses have prevented me from borrowing existing matrix code and contributing it into other open-source projects.
-So I wrote my own matrix diagonalization code.)
+So I finally wrote my own code and posted it here.)*

 This code has not been optimized, does not run in parallel, and it only works on dense square real symmetric matrices.
-However you can use this code in other projects (without worrying about how it may effect the licese used by those projects).
+However you can freely use this humble code anywhere you like.
 Use at your own risk.